hopenjin/hopenjin.github.io/_pages/work-experience.md

 author_profile: true
 ---

+You can also find my work experience on [my LinkedIn profile](https://www.linkedin.com/in/hongpeng-jin/).

 * **Cintra US** (Austin, TX) \| Data Scientist \| May 2022 – Aug.
 2023
   * Built machine learning models to improve the work efficiency of business and operation teams, including: